-The architect Christopher Alexander developed an extensive framework for describing patterns in his work on a pattern language (Alexander 1964, Alexander 2002). ?? more here??

-Appendix 3 provides a catalog of patterns that is organized by the general shape of the response curve or the underlying mechanisms.
-Studying these examples will help you build a set of metaphors that you can use to detect other complex patterns.
-In the past, people may have gained a wide range of rich metaphors from their interactions with nature.
+The architect Christopher Alexander developed an extensive framework for describing patterns (Alexander 1964, Alexander 2002).
+His work provided a language of patterns that allowed other architects and designers to discuss buildings and how people use them.
+For environmental patterns, people may have gained a wide range of rich metaphors from their interactions with nature.
 But since our current society provides most of us with less opportunity for direct, primary experiences in nature, we may have to take time to deliberately study examples of organic or natural patterns.
 Examining the natural world for biologically inspired solutions, called "biomimicry" by Bayrus (1997) is another example of a deliberate search of natural patterns that was very fruitful for engineering.